php-fig/fig-standards/accepted/PSR-11-container-meta.md

 While `ContainerInterface` only defines one mandatory parameter in `get()`, it is not incompatible with existing containers that have additional optional parameters.
-PHP allows an implementation to offer more parameters as long as they are optional, because the implementation *does* satisfy the interface.
+PHP allows an implementation to offer more parameters as long as they are optional because the implementation *does* satisfy the interface.

 Difference with container-interop: [The container-interop spec](https://github.com/container-interop/container-interop/blob/master/docs/ContainerInterface.md) stated that: